cginternals/glraw/README.md

 * Scaling: Scale your images either to a choosen size in pixels or by a factor.

-* Arbitrary image processing: Provide your own GLSL shader for, e.g., blurring, sharpening, color conversion, data encoding.
+* Arbitrary image processing: Provide your own GLSL shader for, e.g., blurring, sharpening, color conversion, or data encoding.

 * Extensible file header: *glraw* supports two formats:
   * .raw as a true raw format, where all asset meta information is either encoded in the file name or aggreed with the importer.